yannickpulver/synctool/README.md

 # SyncTool

-A modern desktop application for one-way folder synchronization built with Compose Multiplatform.
-SyncTool provides a simple and intuitive interface for syncing files from a source folder to a target folder, with real-time progress tracking.
+A super simple, bare-bones folder synchronization built with Compose Multiplatform.
+SyncTool provides a simple and intuitive interface for syncing files from a source folder to a target folder, with progress tracking.

 ![SyncTool Interface](docs/image.png)